aws-samples/policy-as-code/content/pac_action/detective/ccapi/awsconfig.en.md

 ---

 This section will explore using AWS CC API, cfn-guard, and the AWS Config Custom Rule to provide a detective control for the S3 deployment.
 Using what was learned in [CC API and cfn-guard](/pac-action/detective/ccapi/ccapi).
+::alert[Make sure that the S3 bucket with a name like **policy-as-codexxxx-xxxxx** has been deployed before continuing]

 1. Enable AWS Config by navigating to the AWS Config service page and click on the button **1-click setup**:
     ![AWSConfigServicePage.png](/static/AWSConfigServicePage.png)